 meaning "promontory, headland".
 A famous bearer of the surname was Sir James Clark Ross (1800-1862), an Antarctic explorer.

 ROSTAM m Persian, Persian Mythology

 "strong, brave, valiant".
 Rostam was a warrior hero in Persian legend.
 The 10th-century Persian poet Ferdowsi recorded his tale in the Shahnameh

 ROSWELL m English

-From a surname which was derived from an Old English place name meaning "horse spring".
+From a surname that was derived from an Old English place name meaning "horse spring"

 ROTEM m & f Hebrew

 From the name of a desert plant (species Retama raetam), possibly derived from Hebrew רְתֹם (retom)

 meaning "to bind".